 Zoom provides users a simple way to host virtual Bible studies while making it easy for people to join and share the Bible study class in a video conference setting.
 It is an extremely user-friendly tool and works for the many types of devices that might be accessing your online Bible study.
 Attendees will have to establish a Zoom account and can download the software if they don’t already use Zoom.

 Live Stream it on Your Website with ChurchStreaming

 If you already live stream your sermons, you’re all set to start live streaming Bible studies, too.
 If you don’t yet, now might be a great time to get started.
 E360 ministry partner Rock Springs Church in Milner, Georgia, categorizes sermons by topic, such as their recent Speak of the Devil series.
 Hosting your Bible study on your site adds an extra level of convenience for attendees and keeps the archives available and in your control.

-Some live streaming platforms, such as ChurchStreaming, allow user comments, so the group can engage with questions and insights during the live event and afterwards if they’re watching an archived version.
+Some live streaming platforms, such as ChurchStreaming, can be be pushed to your website or social accounts and groups where you can allow user comments, so the group can engage with questions and insights during the live event and afterwards if they’re watching an archived version.

 Step 3: Test your Approach

 Whichever platform you choose, the next step is to set it up and make sure it works.
 This is a great time to pretend like it’s the first day of your virtual Bible study.
 Gather two or three teammates to act as students.
 Send them the information they need to access the online Bible study and make sure the process is simple and easy to follow.

 After everyone joins your study, have them ask questions in whatever capacity your online Bible study platform allows.
 Can you see or hear their questions?
 Are you able to respond easily and promptly?
 How does it affect everyone else in the class?
 Spend some time working through the kinks to make sure the first day of your virtual Bible study goes smoothly.